hyperledger/besu-docs/docs/public-networks/concepts/genesis-file.md

 ---
 title: Genesis file
 sidebar_position: 7
-description: Configuring a network using the genesis file
+description: Learn about configuring a network using the genesis file.
 tags:
   - private networks
 ---